 All our Statutory Policies are available for review on the Trust's website:

-Please see below our policies that are available to download:
+Please see our specific Kingsbridge policies below that are also available to download:

 - Trainee Complaints Procedure

 - SCITT Safer Recruitment & Trainee DBS Procedure*

 Kingsbridge have a responsibility to ensure that candidates on the programme have the health and physical capacity to teach and will not put children and young people at risk of harm.

 The Education (Health Standards) (England) Regulations 2003 sets out the activities that a teacher must be able to perform.
 Providers are responsible for ensuring that they only accept, onto a programme, candidates who have the capacity to teach.